Gear4music (Holdings) plc

 Audit Committee

 The Audit Committee has formally delegated duties and responsibilities and has written terms of reference.
-The main responsibilities are outlined on page 40 of our 2020 Annual Report and Accounts and include:
+The main responsibilities are outlined in our Annual Report and Accounts and include:

-Dean Murray is the Chairperson of the Committee and Ken Ford is the other member.
+Neil Catto is the Chair and Sharon Daly is the other member.
 Both are independent Non-Executive Directors and have wide experience in regulatory and risk issues.

 Meetings of the Committee are held at least twice per year and the auditor is invited to these meetings.
-The Committee receives reports on the effectiveness of the system of internal controls and a report from the external auditors documenting matters arising during the course of the audit.
+The Committee receives reports on the effectiveness of the system of internal controls and a report from the external auditors documenting matters arising during the audit.

 Remuneration Committee

-Ken Ford is the Chairperson of the Committee and Dean Murray is the other member.
+Harriet Williams is the Chair, and Neil Catto and Sharon Daly the other members.
 The Committee reviews the performance of the Executive Directors and makes recommendations to the Board on matters relating to remuneration, terms of service, granting of share options and other equity incentives.
 The Committee meets at least twice a year.

-A Nomination Committee will be formed ahead of any new Board appointments, to ensure that the search for candidates is conducted, and appointments are made, on merit, against objective criteria and with due regard for the benefits of diversity on the Board.
+A Nomination Committee is formed ahead of any new Board appointments, to ensure that the search for candidates is conducted, and appointments are made, on merit, against objective criteria and with due regard for the benefits of diversity on the Board.

 Shareholder engagement